 Jane Reid practices family law exclusively, and has since 2004.
 She deals in all areas of family law, which includes property division, spousal and child support, and issues related to the care of children.
 Her practice involves high net worth cases with complex property division and income and support issues, where her understanding of corporate structures and financials, as well as associated tax issues, is an asset.

 Jane also has a passion for pro bono work, as a coordinator for a pro bono mediation program since 2017, and a volunteer mediator since 2014.
-She is also an ongoing volunteer with both BC Rise /Women’s Legal Centre and Access Pro Bono.
+She is also an ongoing volunteer with both BC Rise/Women’s Legal Centre and Access Pro Bono.

 Throughout Jane’s legal career, she has been very involved in the family law legal community.
-She is a regular presenter at family law conferences, contributes to family law publications, teaches articling students family law as a guest instructor for the Law Society of British Columbia, and has been on the BC branch of the Canadian Bar Association Family Law Subsection committee for many years.
+She is a regular presenter at family law conferences, contributes to family law publications, teaches articling students family law as a guest instructor for the Law Society of British Columbia, and was on the BC branch of the Canadian Bar Association Family Law Subsection committee for many years.

 Education & Bar Admissions

 - Called to the Bar of British Columbia, 2003

 Appointments & Activities